jd-coderepos/eco-IE/src/README.md

     - Flexible and adaptable to various domains.
     - Enhanced performance compared to zero-shot scenarios.

+### Fine-Tuning Model
+- **Model Name**: Qwen-2.5 14B Instruct
+- **Purpose**: Fine-tuned using Parameter-Efficient Fine-Tuning (PEFT) to adapt the model for specific NER tasks.
+- **Features**:
+    - Retains pre-trained knowledge while adapting to new datasets.
+- **Methodology**:
+    - Utilized PEFT techniques to fine-tune the model on labeled dataset.
+    - Focused on optimizing task-specific performance without overfitting.
+- **Use Case**:
+    - Ideal for scenarios requiring enhanced accuracy in specialized domains.

 ## Features
 - Zero-shot entity recognition using Qwen-2.5 14B Instruct.
 - Reasoning-based entity classification using Qwen-3 14B.